 And what extravagant thing did we do with this time together?
 A luxury cruise?
 A flight somewhere?
 No. We rented an AirBnb at Adventure Bay on Bruny Island and had bushwalks, fungi hunts, beach races and a mountain climb.
 Here is our itinerary:

 Day 0.
 Arrive

 Day 1.
 Photograph the dawn.
 A.m.: Fungi hunt in the Mavista Reserve (5 kms).
 Picnic lunch on an unnamed beach.
 And in the afternoon, my daughter and I walked the Labillardiere Track while Keith minded the children.
-This was 20 km equivalents (18 kms horizontal plus climb), done at a talking march in 3 hrs 30.
-We both enjoy a good workout, and that meant the time we were gone was less.
+This was 25 km equivalents, done at a talking march in 3 hrs 30.
+We both enjoy a good workout, and walking quickly meant the time we were gone was less.
 Our route was clockwise, and we really loved the second half of this route, along the coast with myriad beaches and the water beside us.
 The sign says 6 – 6.5 hours, which would be more realistic as a meander pace.

 Day 2.
 Lucky I didn’t run that 25 kms yesterday, as the children chose beach racing as the morning’s activity, and I was about to need all my legs could offer, which wasn’t quite enough.
 The beach is 1.7 kms long.
 Based on his speed when he joined me on a training run last year, I gave Gus 30 seconds’ start.
 He shot out on “Go” like a bullet.
 I thought: “There’s no way he’ll keep that up; I’ll catch him shortly after half way.”